AdCombo/flask-combo-jsonapi/docs/data_layer.rst

 * query: the "query" additional method takes view_kwargs as parameter and return an alternative query to retrieve the collection of objects in the GET method of the ResourceList manager.

 * pre / post process methods: all CRUD and relationship(s) operations have a pre / post process methods.
 Thanks to it you can make additional work before and after each operations of the data layer.
-Parameters of each pre / post process methods are available in the `flask_rest_jsonapi.data_layers.base.Base <https://github.com/miLibris/flask-rest-jsonapi/blob/master/flask_rest_jsonapi/data_layers/base.py>`_ base class.
+Parameters of each pre / post process methods are available in the `flask_combo_jsonapi.data_layers.base.Base <https://github.com/AdCombo/flask-combo-jsonapi/blob/master/flask_combo_jsonapi/data_layers/base.py>`_ base class.

 Example:

 .. code-block:: python

     from sqlalchemy.orm.exc import NoResultFound
-    from flask_rest_jsonapi import ResourceList
+    from flask_combo_jsonapi import ResourceList
-    from flask_rest_jsonapi.exceptions import ObjectNotFound
+    from flask_combo_jsonapi.exceptions import ObjectNotFound
     from your_project.models import Computer, Person

     class ComputerList(ResourceList):